colekev/colekev.github.io/_posts/2016-7-24-predicting-international-box-office-success.md

 ## Goal

-When looking at the data readily available on websites like [Box Office Mojo](http://www.boxofficemojo.com/) I noticed that one of the more interesting items found on each film's page was it's percentage of foreign box office.
-We tend to think of everything, including movies, in their relation to domestic success, but international revenue have been an increasing source of profits for movie studios.
+When looking at the data readily available on websites like [Box Office Mojo](http://www.boxofficemojo.com/) I noticed that one of the more interesting items found on each film's page was its percentage of foreign box office.
+We tend to think of everything, including movies, in their relation to domestic success, but international revenue has been an increasing source of profits for movie studios.

 I wanted to find the most relevant features for predicting the percentage of a film's foreign box office, which could be the difference between a hit or bust for investors and studios.